ranguwud/Panel-for-WhatsApp-Web/description.md

 (both not mine), which open WhatsApp™ Web in the sidebar or in a separate window, respectively.

-* When the panel is closed, while text is typed, but not sent, the text will be lost.
-There will be a solution for this in the future.
+* Due to a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1292701) in the add-on system of Firefox, it is currently not possible to send images or files.